openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/03-scaling/assignment.md

 ----

 `Step 2:` In the side panel, click the **Details** tab, and then click the up arrow next to the pod to increase the number of pods to 2.
 (The word [`pod` is a Kubernetes term](https://kubernetes.io/docs/concepts/workloads/pods/).
-In this case a `pod` refers to an instance of the application.)
+In this case, a `pod` refers to an instance of the application.)

 The figure below illustrates selecting the **Details** and increasing the number of pods to 2.